Danny-Lenko/beta-portfolio/README.md

 ## Acknowledgments

 Thank you, Scrimba and its community.
-Thank you, Front end mentor and its community
+Thank you FreeCodeCamp and its community.
+Thank you, Front-end mentor and its community.